tadosappo/nasskan/README.md

 ```

 ### if
 Nasskan has to know which keyboard the remapping rules are for.
-In order to do so, nasskan uses udev device properties.
+In order to do so, nasskan uses udev device properties such as ID_VENDOR or ID_MODEL.
 You can check your keyboard's device properties by `udevadm info /dev/input/<your keyboard's device file>`.
 You can check your keyboard's device file path by `libinput list-devices`.
 I recommend that you write your keyboard's ID_VENDOR_ID and ID_MODEL_ID in `if` section. but writing other properties should be fine.

 ### KEY
 [Possible values are defined here](https://github.com/tadosappo/nasskan/blob/4f064d3c7292e4d0d3ef3e6bd7649f3d7ad6c65c/src/config.rs#L124).